Esri/arcgis-maps-sdk-dotnet-samples/src/Forms/Shared/Samples/Map/ApplyScheduledUpdates/readme.md

 ## How to use the sample

 Start the app.
 It will display an offline map, check for available updates, and show update availability and size.
-Select 'Apply Updates' to apply the updates to the local offline map and show the results.
+Select 'Apply scheduled updates' to apply the updates to the local offline map and show the results.

 ## How it works